-- 11.1 Risk Assessments for the park are carried out annually and in the Children's play area every six months.
-These are checked by the Director of the Park who also takes responsibility for ensuring that any resulting actions are carried out to the required timescales.
+- 11.4 Risk Assessments for the park are carried out annually and in the Children's play area every six months.
+These are checked by the Head of Parks who also takes responsibility for ensuring that any resulting actions are carried out to the required timescales.
 Monitoring the result of the actions taken also takes place to ensure their timeliness and appropriateness.
 Event specific risk assessments are created prior to the event taking place.
 A generic risk assessment is used for the volunteer sessions but the starting position is one of volunteers not been allowed to use chemicals, power tools or work at heights.
-A tool talk and a safety talk precede each session. - 11.2 Items of equipment in the play area are visually inspected daily by the Rangers, in addition to monthly inspection checks carried out by the ranger qualified to do so.
-The Royal Society for the Prevention of Accidents (ROSPA) provides six monthly independent assessments. - 11.3 The Park Director undertakes a visual inspection of the park at least once a week as part of walking the job, which, although unrecorded, results in immediate action.
+A tool talk and a safety talk precede each session. - 11.5 Items of equipment in the play area are visually inspected daily by the Rangers, in addition to monthly inspection checks carried out by the ranger qualified to do so.
+The Royal Society for the Prevention of Accidents (ROSPA) provides six monthly independent assessments. - 11.6 The Parks Development Officer undertakes a visual inspection of the park at least once a week as part of walking the job, which, although unrecorded, results in immediate action. - 11.7 All Fountains Support Services Ltd' staff have induction and basic H&S training.
+Risk assessments are done and staff must meet the resulting codes of practice.
+All cleansing staff have manual handling training.
+Staff have additional training in accordance with their duties and the tools / machinery they are required to use, such as first aid, chainsaw, RoSPA playground checking training and so on.